FAQ

 Microservices are small, independent services in a software application, each performing specific functions and communicating via defined protocols.
 This approach enhances scalability and flexibility but requires complex management.
 Distributed systems are networks of autonomous computers linked to share resources efficiently.
 They aim for easy access and scalability, yet face challenges like hardware failures and network latency.
 Microservices focus on application architecture, while distributed systems concern the overall interconnected infrastructure.

-What is the ideal number of microservices per project?
+The ideal number of microservices per project depends on:

 Legacy Application Modernization